stellaselena/PG6100-bookexam/README.md

 #### Bookstore (Store module)
 From the bookstore, members (students) can see all books that are posted for sale by other students.
-A member is able to retrieve the list of books that are sold by other students.
 A member can filter the books by their name, by the name of the seller or by their price.
 Books can also be filtered by the last 10 events in which a member registers the fact that he wants to sell a book.
 Book module communicates with store module using AMQP (RabbitMq).
-Store module subscribes to the queue containing new entries to be inserted into the DB of the store module.
+Store module subscribes to the queue containing new books for sale to be inserted into the DB of the store module.

 ##### Security:
 Registered members can modify the information of the books that they have posted for sale, such as their price,